Mohsem35/DevOps/Networking/README.md

 ### Network Devices

-Hosts: hosts are any device which sends or receive traffic over a network.
+Hosts are any device which sends or receive traffic over a network.

 Ex - computer, laptop, phones, printers, servers, cloud server, IoT devices

 Hosts typicall fall in 2 categories.
 1. Clients: Client initiate requests, Servers respond
     - Relative to specific communication
 2. Servers: Servers are simply computers with software installed which responds to specific requests